csc301-2024-s/deliverable-1-37-edunexus/request/request.md

 ```
 ### Mark related
 - `insertMark(name, mark, studentNumber, classID)` - Create new mark instance
-- `getStudentMarkByStudentNumber(studentNumber)` - get all the student's mark in a different format, returns:
+- `getStudentMark(studentNumber)` - get all the student's mark in a different format, returns:
 ```
 {
     courseName: {markName: integer, ...}, // integer is mark